 Proponents of Servant Leadership argue that traditional leadership needs to be reinforced by a deep commitment to listening intently and identifying the will of a group.

 The will of the group?
 You are the leader!

-As the leader, you have the responsibility to guide and focus the will of the group solely on your mission and objectives and those of your organization.
+As the leader, you have the responsibility to guide and focus the will of the group solely on your mission and objectives.
 To ensure that people are focused on the right work and contributing to the achievement of your goals, you must listen to them.
 But how?
 Use Silence.

 - When someone has answered a question, you asked, pause.

 Just as nature abhors a vacuum and rushes to fill it, most people cannot stand silence, and they will quickly fill those silent parts of a conversation with talk.
 You will learn the most remarkable things if you just let people talk.
 Everyday immigration officers prove this at the border.
 They ask a question, you answer, and then they go quiet and look at you.
 Most people prattle on about their trip, how much extra booze or smokes they have brought home, or they fidget and give off body language that says to the officer that they are hiding something.

 2. Losing control of a conversation?
 Ask a question and shut up.

 Studies have shown that a person can think twice as fast as they can talk.
 When you need time, ask an open-ended question and wait for the answer.
 Invest that time, they are talking into thinking the issue to move the conversation towards the outcome you want.

 3. When someone asks you a question, pause silently.